woodybrood/woodybrood.github.io/_posts/2016-07-25-quality-people-in-testing.markdown

 I've been working on this for a bit.
 And similar to what Jim posted about himself, rather than archetypes, here is a list of traits of Quality People in testing:

 - **Reasonable:** Testers are a tricky bunch.
-We send out days holding products, and people to exacting standards.
+We spend our days holding products, and people to exacting standards.
 It's what we're paid to do.
 But I think we're at our best when we listen to and respect each other.
 - **Passionate:** The best testers care.
 They demonstrate that caring by being passionate about the product they work on. the team they work with, and the customer who will use the product.
 And they are passionate about testing.
 - **Clever:** Testers are a smart bunch.
 It takes a clever person to figure their way around the products we test.
 It takes a clever person to come up with new approaches to the process of testing; approaches that change the way people work.
 - **Bridge Builders:** Some of the best out there are looking at how to help testers work with others; whether that is in Agile, DevOps, or some other process.
 Bridge builders help others remember the value that can come from people who are good at finding problems.